CharlesAverill/Portfolio/Artificial Intelligence/README.md

 # Genetic Programming
 Very basic genetic stuff, I didn't enjoy the topic so I ceased progress on these

+# INSERTER
+My very first handwritten model.
+I used scikit-learn and the randomforestregressor to predict current solar irradiance based on temperature, humidity, time, etc. Very useful for knowing when to activate your solar panels.

 # Solomon
 Nothing in here for now; this will eventually (hopefully) be a multi-module AI that will replicate my personality.
 Keeping it private for now.